Achieving equity in access.

 Through consistent political will, South Africa has made steady progress toward health for all

 Users of health care services in South Africa were also hindered by a shortage of quality health care facilities.
 In response, the government commenced the Clinic Upgrading and Building and Hospital Revitalization programs.
-These programs focused particularly on upgrading health infrastructure through rebuilding current facilities, replacing equipment and constructing new facilities.

 Reforms in all of these areas have continued with the expansion of free primary health care and the introduction of additional initiatives to strengthen the primary health care system.
 The National Health Act of 2003 created a framework listing administrative responsibilities of the health care system across all national, provincial and district levels.
 Additionally, the Re-Engineering Primary Health Care initiative sought to strengthen district health systems.

+South Africa joined the JLN in 2018.
 As South Africa transitions to a new health system under the NHI, there is an interest in how countries in the JLN have handled major reforms and shifts in their health care system.
 South Africa plans to focus on payment mechanisms and health financing while the country is in the preliminary stages of expanding the network.